 The average CTR for Facebook Ads across all the 18 industries is 0.90 percent.

 Legal advertisers may experience low CTRs when they advertise their services on SERPs, but they fare much better on Facebook.
-With a click-through rate of 1.6 percent, legal advertisers have the highest CTR of all the 18 industries.
-For sure, it can be challenging to impress potential clients looking for legal services when your ad is among several other ads on SERPs.
+With a click-through rate of 1.6 percent, legal advertisers have the highest CTR of all 18 industries.
+It can be challenging to impress potential clients looking for legal services when your ad is among several other ads on SERPs.
 But with a clear USP and enticing CTA, legal ads stand out in a prospective client’s feed to encourage clicks.

 Other industries that receive a high CTR when they run ads on Facebook include:

-These industries usually feature models and great quality visuals in their ads, and it’s no surprise that their ads perform better on Facebook.
-Another factor contributing to the high CTR is that these industries frequently offer sales and promotions that encourage people to click their ads.
+These industries usually feature models and great-quality visuals in their ads, and it’s no surprise that their ads perform better on Facebook.
+Another factor contributing to the high CTR is that these industries frequently offer sales and promotions encouraging people to click their ads.

-The industry with the lowest click-through rate is Employment & job services at 0.47 percent.
+The industry with the lowest click-through rate is Employment & Job Training at 0.47 percent.
 Facebook may not be the perfect network for job seekers, and advertisers should consider other platforms like LinkedIn.
 It’s closely followed by Finance & Insurance (0.56 percent), Customer Services (0.62 percent), and Home Improvement (0.70 percent).

-Figure 2: Average cost per click by Industry.
-Source - Instapage
+Figure 2: Average cost per click per month.
+Source – AdEspresso

 The average conversion rate for Facebook Ads across all industries is 9.21 percent, higher than that of Google Ads.